Jordan Downs

-Jordan Downs is a 700-unit public housing apartment complex in Watts, Los Angeles, California, next to David Starr Jordan High School.
+Jordan Downs is a 700-unit public housing apartment complex in Watts, Los Angeles, California, next to Jordan High School.
 It consists of 103 buildings with townhouse style units ranging from one bedroom to five bedrooms.
 The complex is owned and managed by the Housing Authority of the City of Los Angeles (HACLA).

 The complex is bounded by Grape Street to the west, 97th Street to the north, Alameda Street to the east, and 103rd Street to the south.
 This large area had been used as a truck farm for years and during the second World War it supplied vegetables for the surrounding communities of Watts, South Gate and Lynwood.

 History

 First opened in May 1944, the complex was originally developed as semi-permanent housing for war workers during World War II.
 In the early 1950s, HACLA converted it to public housing; it was among the last of the public housing projects in Watts to be opened for that purpose.
 It opened in 1955, shortly after new mayor Norris Poulson ended all new public housing in the city.

 The development, like others in the area, began partially integrated; however, its tenancy rapidly became majority black, approaching 100% by the mid-1960s.
 This rapid change occurred for a number of reasons.
 Many of the veterans who still lived in the projects in the early 1950s moved out as they were able to purchase homes.
 Blacks, still migrating west after the war ended, gravitated toward areas like Watts that already had sizeable black populations.
 In addition, at least in the first decade of the post-war period, restrictive covenants helped channel recent migrants into Watts and away from nearby suburban cities such as Compton.